Tcarters/Sonarqube_projects/jenkins-pipeline-qualityGates/README.md

 }

 ```
-- Now click ``Build Now`` to start our pipeline
+- Now click ``Build Now`` to start building the pipeline job.

 ### Result
 - we can see that our pipeline executing aborted due to our defined timeout reached , and we have to mentionned that Quality Gate work like a condition meaning that after scanning the code received from Jenkins if the result is OK then the pipeline proceeed in next steps but if the scanning report an error like bugs, vulnerabilities then the pipeline will be failed with a retry in the timeout defined.
 ![res1](https://github.com/Tcarters/Sonarqube_projects/blob/master/jenkins-pipeline-qualityGates/Screenshots/res1-qg.png)

-- But from our jenkins server all test passed
+- Now on the Dashboard of jenkins server, after the pipeline completed, we got all test passed.

 ![](https://github.com/Tcarters/Sonarqube_projects/blob/master/jenkins-pipeline-qualityGates/Screenshots/res2-qg.png)

 - :exclamation: :exclamation: Feel free to change the timeout and github repo code in Jenkins script pipeline to deal better with SonarQube scanner.

-### Check for a failed condition from sonarqube server
+### Step 6:  Check for a failed condition from sonarqube server
-- For that, create another pipeline `projectQG2` with a different git repo, we see here also our Qualitty chek pass:
+- For that, create another pipeline `projectQG2` with a different git repo, ( we used: https://github.com/shazforiot/GOL.git ).

-- And change our custom Quality gate condition
+- And change our custom Quality Gate Condition like below:

 ![](https://github.com/Tcarters/Sonarqube_projects/blob/master/jenkins-pipeline-qualityGates/Screenshots/res3-qg-condt.png)

-- Use the jenkins script defined in the file `` jenkinsfile-for-failed-check ``
+- Use the jenkins script defined in the file `` jenkinsfile-for-failed-check `` available at: https://github.com/Tcarters/Sonarqube_projects/blob/master/jenkins-pipeline-qualityGates/jenkinsfile-for-failed-check

-- On the SonarQube server, we see the Analysis failed because the submitted code doesn't respect our defined Quality Gate Condition.
+- On the SonarQube server, we see the Analysis failed because the submitted code doesn't respect our defined **Quality Gate Condition**.

 ![](https://github.com/Tcarters/Sonarqube_projects/blob/master/jenkins-pipeline-qualityGates/Screenshots/res-QGfailedpip.png)

-- On Jenkins Pipeline view Dashboard:
+- Returning on the Jenkins Pipeline view Dashboard:

-    - On the Console Output of build pipelne :
+    - On the Console Output of the build pipelne, we got:

     ![](https://github.com/Tcarters/Sonarqube_projects/blob/master/jenkins-pipeline-qualityGates/Screenshots/failureproject2-sonar.png)

 ![resQG-failed](https://github.com/Tcarters/Sonarqube_projects/blob/master/jenkins-pipeline-qualityGates/Screenshots/res-finalQG2-failed.png)

-Tadaaa, we're Done with this Integration ...
+### Tadaaa, we're Done with this Integration ...